 It's a good idea to make certified copies of your ACD.
 Store the original in a safe place.
 Give certified copies to your Doctors and other health care providers.

 If you have appointed an Enduring Attorney or Guardian in your document, you should provide them with a certified copy too.

 If you have an electronic health record with the government, you can upload a certified copy.
 You can also complete a wallet card that states you have made an ACD and where to find it.

-Your wishes as set out in an Advance Health Directive are not final; you can change them at any time while you remain capable of doing so.
+Your wishes as set out in an Advance Care Directive are not final; you can change them at any time while you remain capable of doing so.
 It is wise to review your directive every two years or if your health changes significantly.
 This way your medical providers will know that they have an up-to-date version.

 If you do want to make changes to your directive, you should destroy the current one and make a new one, rather than marking the original.

 You may also totally revoke your directive at any time.
 This must be done in writing, but no specific form is required and the person witnessing your signature does not need to be a justice of the peace, commissioner for declarations, lawyer or notary public.